vfarcic/devops26/manuscript/07-dev.md

 Since we changed the file, and if you are quick, we should see the result of the new iteration of `watch.sh`.
 Please go back to the second terminal.
 In there, you should see that the binary is built, that the unit tests are executed, and that skaffold built a new image and upgraded the development release using Helm.

 Now that we observed that the process run through yet another iteration, we can send a request to the application and confirm that the new release indeed rolled out.
-Please go to the first terminal to execute the `curl` command.
+Please go to the first terminal to execute the `curl` command that follows.

 ```bash
 curl "$URL/demo/hello"